 The City of East Lansing endeavors to continually work on environmentally sound practices and initiatives to prevent storm water pollution from entering storm sewers and eventually our rivers, streams and drainage-ways.

-Because rivers, streams and watersheds do not recognize political boundaries, the City of East Lansing became one of 18 members of the Greater Lansing Regional Committee for Stormwater Management (GLRC) to work together to address stormwater management.
-The GLRC helps guide the implementation of stormwater programs (PDF) for communities within the Red Cedar, Looking Glass and Grand River watersheds.
+Because rivers, streams and watersheds do not recognize political boundaries, the City of East Lansing became one of 16 members of the Greater Lansing Regional Committee for Stormwater Management (GLRC) to work together to address stormwater management and comply with the federal and state stormwater regulations.
+The GLRC helps guide the implementation of stormwater programs for communities located within the Red Cedar River, Looking Glass River and Grand River watersheds.

 Report Environmental Pollution Emergencies

 The MDEQ manages a hotline- the “Michigan Pollution Emergency Alerting System (PEAS)” at (800) 292-4706.
 Everyone should use this hotline to report any suspected environmental pollution emergency.